Vyral/base-template/_posts/2018-05-09-how-texas-buyers-are-feeling-the-rising-interest-rates.md

 {% include youtube.html %}

-<center><em>If you are looking at buying a home, rising interest rates may affect your ability to afford a home.
-Today I have examples of what can happen when they rise during your home search.</em></center>
+<center><em>If you are looking at buying a home, rising interest rates may affect your ability to afford one.
+Today I have examples of what can happen when interest rates rise during your home search.</em></center>